hardenedlinux/grsecurity-101-tutorials/virt_security.md

 # AVOID Xen If You Can

-Xen is one of the earliest technology for virtualization in Linux kernel, it has many undesirable designs in a security-oriented perspective.
+Xen is one of the earliest technology for virtualization for Linux kernel, it has many undesirable designs in a security-oriented perspective.
 Instead of separating or isolating different components, it uses a monolithic and complicated architecture.
 Any bugs in Dom0 could easily lead to the compromise of the entire system.

 Dozens of critical vulnerabilities are discovered from Xen, about one to three each year, allowing the Guest to subvert the Host entirely.

-KVM is not fundamentally more secure than Xen, but has apparently somehow learned from mistakes of Xen, and comes with less vulnerabilities.
+KVM is not fundamentally more secure than Xen, but has apparently somehow comes with less vulnerabilities.

 See [this paper](https://www.internetsociety.org/sites/default/files/ndss2017_02A-4_Shi_paper.pdf).

+Sometimes, it's still desirable to use Xen.
+KVM is a Type-II hypervisor, which is simply a module runs under the "big and fat" Linux kernel, while Xen is a true bare-metal Type-I hypervisor, contains nothing but the hypervisor itself.
+Although in practice Dom0 always uses Linux kernel, Xen still presents smaller attack surface as a hypervisor.

+See [Qubes OS Architecture](https://www.qubes-os.org/attachment/wiki/QubesArchitecture/arch-spec-0.3.pdf), 3.2.
+Xen vs. KVM security architecture comparison, too see if Xen better suits your use case.

 (TODO: more citations)